vmilon/Lineage-2-Java-Server/README.md

-<strong>This is a project I worked on during my employment at Biznest.
-This Java code was written in Eclipse IDE.</strong>
+<strong>This Java code was written in Eclipse IDE.</strong>

-It is a Java emulator which I edited and added features to.
+It is a Java emulator for Lineage 2 which I edited and added features to.

 Due to the nature and size of the project, I cannot share every class and method that i used to create my features nor every feature i added.
 I will try and include the most noteworthy efforts.